Comparisons

 Inku vs Anki

 Open-source flashcard SRSAnki is infinitely flexible and infinitely bare.
-Inku is pre-built and opinionated with native voice and curated cards.
+Inku is pre-built and opinionated with audio-supported review and curated cards.

 Inku vs WaniKani